Report a business behaving unfairly during the Coronavirus (COVID-19) outbreak

 - What behaviour you saw

-If you complete this form, the information you share with us about the business will be used by us, and possibly by other bodies, to monitor, and if necessary, to take action against, unfair business behaviour arising during the COVID-19 outbreak.
+The information you share with us about the business will be used by us, and possibly by other bodies, to monitor, and if necessary, to take action against, unfair business behaviour arising during the COVID-19 outbreak.
 If you complete this form, you will be given a choice about whether or not you want to provide your name and contact details.
 If you do provide your name and contact details, we will then be processing your personal data.
 ‘Personal data’ is information which relates to an individual who can be identified from it.

 More information on how your data will be used